The Discovering Carmel Certificate is:

-- Designed as an initial level programme for students who are seeking a foundation in Carmelite Studies
+- A level 5 undergraduate Certificate course designed for students seeking a foundation in Carmelite Studies

-- A modular programme enabling students to choose from an extensive range of modules
+- A modular course enabling students to choose from an extensive range of modules

-- A programme that can also be tailored to suit the interests of groups or communities
+- A course that can also be tailored to suit the interests of groups or communities

 - Accredited by the Carmelite Institute of Britain and Ireland, with certificate awarded on completion of eight modules

-- who are looking for a short ‘taster’ programme in Carmelite Studies or
+- who are looking for a short ‘taster’ course in Carmelite Studies or

 - who wish to study the Carmelite tradition for the first time or